leihuayi/NetworkEmbedding/README.md

 # Presentation

+There are many interesting Machine Learning tasks which can be applied to networks : prevision of traffic, network security, social media trends...
+But usually, a network always contains massive nodes, edges and additional complex information which leads to high complexity in computing. **Network embedding aims at transforming one network into a low dimensional vector** space which can more easily be fed to a neural network.

-This project was done for Machine Learning course of Tsinghua Univeristy.
+This project implements 4 classic network embedding algorithms and evaluate their performances on 2 datasets.
+It was done for Machine Learning course of Tsinghua Univeristy.

 ## Requirements